Hyro32/sparkmc/README.md

 ### [Visit the website](https://hyro.one)

-Megatron is an ecosystem of plugins and libraries that help manage a minecraft network designed specifically for a single server.
+This is an ecosystem of plugins and libraries that help manage a minecraft network designed specifically for a single server.
 Development, compilation, be very fast!

 ## Documentation